 POLICY & PROCEDURE NO. ISSUE DATE: 2/5/2016

-EFFECTIVE DATE: 2/25/2021
+EFFECTIVE DATE: 2/5/2016

-3.02 REVISION DATE: 2/16/2021
+3.02 REVISION DATE: 6/1/2020

-Police officers are continuously confronted with situations requiring the use of force to compel compliance from unwilling subjects.
-The degree of force used is dependent upon the totality of the circumstances surrounding the particular situation presented.
-Only an objectively reasonable amount of force may be used.
-The objective of a use of force is to compel compliance and maintain the safety of all persons in a situation.
+Police officers are continuously confronted with situations requiring or resulting in the use of force.
+The degree of force used is dependent upon the facts surrounding the situation the officer's face.
+Only a reasonable and necessary amount of force may be used.
+The objective of the use of force is to maintain and/or reestablish control over a situation.